Isaiah Eleven

-Isaiah Eleven is a novel written by Jesse Childs and published by Research Associates School Times Publishing.
+Isaiah Eleven (2008) is an American novel written by Jesse Childs and published by Research Associates School Times Publishing.

-Isaiah Eleven is based on the life experiences of the author.
-It is the first in a trilogy of books called the Isaiah Chronicles.
-The book is set in Chicago during the early 21st century.
+Isaiah Eleven is set in Chicago during the early 21st century.
 The novel deals with themes of identity in a world after the attacks of September 11, 2001 in the United States, and the struggle of one youth to become a man while attending an elite college.
 The title character, Isaiah, comes from a troubled background and has found it difficult being on his own.
-The results of a DNA paternity test have shown Isaiah who his birth father is and the book discusses how this situation evolves.
+The results of a DNA paternity test have shown Isaiah who his birth father is.
+The book explores how he deals with this and other issues.